Your freedom of movement, safety and sanity is worth more than 1 beer.

 Should you be club hopping or attending your year-end function, invest in dialling up an Uber, your parents or a trusted sober friend.

-Having a DUI conviction not only results in a criminal record for 10 years, it also will result in your driver’s licence being suspended.
+Having a DUI conviction not only results in a criminal record for 10 years but also will result in your driver’s licence being suspended.

-Claire Smidt is a practising criminal law attorney at BBP Law Inc. who has acquired experience in police and after hour bail applications.
-Feel free to contact us on 084 096 0156 should you, your loved one or friend be faced with a charge of driving under the influence (DUI), reckless and negligent driving or any related charges.
+Feel free to contact us should you, your loved one or your friend be faced with a charge of driving under the influence (DUI), reckless and negligent driving or any related charges.